aDurk47/JJAK/Deliverable 1/Use Cases.md

 ## Login
 #### BASIC COURSE:
-The first time starting the application on their phone, players will be greeted with a Login Page.
-This page will contain a small game icon, and two text boxes; one labeled Username and one Password.
+The first time starting the application on their phone, the system displays a Login Page.
 The user enters their login credentials and click the button “Login” to attempt to login.
-The computer then searched the database for the proper account information, and they will be given access to the game.
+The computer then searches the database for the proper account information, authenticates the user session, and the user will then enter the game.

 #### ALTERNATE COURSE:
 **User gives invalid credentials:** The Interface will reject the user with an Error that prompts them to try again up to a preset limit before locking them out.
-They are also given the option to add a new account using the “Sign Up” button.
+The user is also given the option to add a new account using the “Sign Up” button.
 **User has previously logged into the game:** The home page will appear instead of the login page.
+**User has tried to login more than five times:** User has an incorrect login attempt five times, resulting in being locked out of their account for a set amount of time.

 ![Login Page](/Deliverable%201/UseCaseImages/2020-02-11%20(2).png)

 ## Create Character